-For the first and last nights of the retreat – the hotel has wi-fi and pool
+For the first and last nights of the retreat – hotel has wi-fi

-Accommodations for nineteen nights at the Chamisal Retreat Center
+Accommodations for 18 nights at the Retreat Center

-Comfortable accommodations with private bathrooms and limited electricity
+Screened in rooms with private bathrooms and electricity

 At least two meals a day, following a healing diet

-Assistant healers will also add their own experiences, teachings, and explanations
+Assistants also add their own experiences and teachings